 The purpose of assay development and validation is to find a suitable method applicable to a chosen analyte in a specific biological matrix.
 The analysis outcome might be inaccurate if the assay is not validated correctly and deemed unreliable.
 This assay inadequacy could be due to low sensitivity, selectivity, precision, accuracy or any other reason.
 Given the significance of this topic, the FDA has published guidance to provide guardrails around assay development and validation discussions.
 Generally, the assay can be used with full confidence to produce reliable data if the FDA method development guidance is followed and all its outlined criteria are met.
 Thus, assay development and validation are carried out with appropriate technology so that compliance with regulatory and scientific requirements can be achieved.
 Additionally, analytical information obtained from already existing bioanalytical assays may sometimes be effectively utilized.

-Bioanalytical Assay Development and Validation during Drug Discovery, Preclinical, and Clinical Phases
+Assay Development and Validation: From Drug Discovery and Preclinical to Clinical Phases

 Simply put, bioanalytical assays are imperative in improving a drug candidate’s success rate in preclinical animal studies.
 Robust assay development and validation during early preclinical studies is time well spent as satisfactory assays can be carried out further into development stages with minimal effort.
 Bioanalytical assays during clinical studies in human volunteers involve quantitation of analytes and corresponding metabolites as well as an assessment of various matrices.
 This analysis provides significant guidance on toxicokinetic and pharmacokinetic parameters evaluated through assay development and validation.